General Services Administration: History

 In 1984, GSA introduced the federal government to the use of charge cards, known as the GSA SmartPay system.
 The National Archives and Records Administration was spun off into an independent agency in 1985.
 The same year, GSA began providing government-wide policy oversight and guidance for federal real property management as a result of an executive order signed by President Ronald Reagan.

 In 1986, GSA headquarters, U.S. General Services Administration Building, located at Eighteenth and F Streets, NW, was listed on the National Register of Historic Places, at the time serving as Interior Department offices.

 In 2003, the Federal Protective Service, which secures GSA-managed (and other) buildings, was moved to the United States Department of Homeland Security.
 In 2005, GSA reorganized to merge the Federal Supply Service (FSS) and Federal Technology Service (FTS) business lines into the Federal Acquisition Service (FAS).

 On April 3, 2009, President Barack Obama nominated Martha N. Johnson to serve as GSA Administrator.
 After a nine-month delay, the United States Senate confirmed her nomination on February 4, 2010.
 On April 2, 2012, Johnson resigned in the wake of a management-deficiency report that detailed improper payments for a 2010 "Western Regions" training conference held by the Public Buildings Service in Las Vegas.

 In 2013, a result of the Open Government Initiative's instruction for federal agencies to open their activities to the public, GSA developed Data.gov to foster transparency and information sharing.
-That same year GSA also launched the Total Workplace initiative to modernize the workplace of federal agencies and increase efficiency, alongside the Presidential Innovation Fellows and the 18F programs.
+In the same year, GSA also launched the Total Workplace initiative to modernize the workplace of federal agencies and increase efficiency, alongside the Presidential Innovation Fellows and the 18F programs.
 In 2016, the Acquisition Gateway and Making It Easier programs were launched to assist buyers from federal agencies in acquisitions, and to assist new companies in doing business with the government.
 Improvements were also made in the deliverance of digital government services with the creation of the Technology Transformation Services.

+After the election of President Donald Trump in January 2025, GSA became one of the US federal entities targeted by Elon Musk.
+Members of the Department of Government Efficiency accessed GSA laptops and internal GSA infrastructure.
+An employee of Elon Musk's company Tesla, Thomas Shedd, was appointed to lead "Technology Transformation Services" within the GSA.